Robust multigrid techniques for augmented Lagrangian preconditioning of incompressible Stokes equations with extreme viscosity variations: Robust multigrid for the (1,1)-block

 To address these difficulties, we use a multigrid scheme with customized, $\gamma$-robust smoothing and transfer operators.
 The design of the smoother and the prolongation operator is based on a local characterization of the nullspace of the augmented term, i.e.,~the space of discretely divergence-free functions.
 While a general framework for robust multigrid was introduced by Sch\"oberl in~\cite{Schoeberl99}, establishing that the conditions for this framework are met is a technical and highly element-specific task.

 In~\cite{Schoeberl99}, robustness is proven for the $[\mathbb{P}_2]^2\times \mathbb P_{0}$ element.
 By adding bubble functions to the velocity space, this result is extended to three dimensions for the $[\mathbb{P}_1\oplus B_3^F]^3\times \mathbb P_{0}$ element in~\cite{FarrellMitchellWechsung19}.
 Higher-order discretizations (with non-constant pressure) were considered in~\cite{FarrellMitchellScottWechsung20b}, where robustness is proven on specific meshes for the Scott-Vogelius $[\mathbb{P}_k]^d\times \mathbb{P}_{k-1}^\mathrm{disc}$ element.
 While Scott-Vogelius elements enable exact enforcement of the divergence constraint, the scheme in~\cite{FarrellMitchellScottWechsung20b} requires barycentrically refined meshes at every level, and uses a block Jacobi smoother with rather large block sizes.
 The latter amounts to a significant computational effort, particularly in three dimensions.
+Another class of discretizations that enforce the divergence constraint exactly are those building on $H(\mathrm{div})$ conforming elements.
+It was shown in~\cite{arnold_1997, arnold_2000} that block Jacobi smoothers yield parameter robust multigrid methods in $H(\mathrm{div})$.
+Using the same smoother and the local Discontinuous Galerkin formulation of~\cite{cockburn_2006}, in~\cite{HongKrausXuZikatanov16} a full multigrid convergence analysis is carried out for nearly incompressible elasticity and the Stokes equations (with constant viscosity).
+An advantage of working in these spaces is that no custom prolongation is necessary.

 Unlike the existing work, here we consider quadrilateral and hexahedral meshes.
-Popular element choices on such meshes for the Stokes and Navier-Stokes equations are the $\mathbb{Q}_k\times\mathbb{P}_{k-1}^{\text{disc}}$ and $\mathbb{Q}_k\times\mathbb{Q}_{k-2}^{\text{disc}}$, $k\geq 2$, element pairs.
+Popular element choices on such meshes for the Stokes and Navier-Stokes equations are the $[\mathbb{Q}_k]^d\times\mathbb{P}_{k-1}^{\text{disc}}$ and $[\mathbb{Q}_k]^d\times\mathbb{Q}_{k-2}^{\text{disc}}$, $k\geq 2$, $d=2,3$ element pairs.
 Here, we focus on the former case, but we remark that in numerical experiments we also observed robust performance of the same multigrid scheme for the latter element.
 We will construct smoothing and prolongation operators and prove their robustness.
 This enables robust solution of high-order discretized problem without similar mesh limitations as required for Scott-Vogelius elements.

 Before going into details of the smoother and the transfer operator construction in \cref{fig:topleftsolve} we show convergence results for the (1,1)-block obtained with the resulting multigrid scheme for the same problem as in \cref{fig:topleftsolvefail}.
 We can see that the multigrid scheme is able to maintain similar convergence rates for $\gamma$ ranging from $0$ to $1000$ and for dynamic ratios $\text{DR}(\mu)$ up to $10^{10}$.